 TSA administers the Junior Solar Sprint with a grant awarded by the United States Army Educational Outreach Program (AEOP).
 In addition to an online resource center for Junior Solar Sprint for educators, JSS is official TSA middle school event.
 Learn more about the AEOP at http://www.youtube.com/watch?v=SB30XYFq96A.

 Supported by the US Army since 2001, Junior Solar Sprint offers resources to empower teachers, mentors, and other community members to engage 5th-8th grade youth in the designing, building, and racing of model solar cars.
 Through JSS, students develop teamwork and problem solving abilities, investigate environmental issues, and gain hands-on STEM skills to build the fastest, most interesting, and best crafted vehicle possible.
 JSS challenges students to use scientific know-how, creative thinking, experimentation and teamwork.

-In February of 2012 TSA began work on building a new online resource center for Junior Solar Sprint.
-This will include educational materials, supplementary instructional videos, connections to outside resources, and ‘how to’ guides to implement curriculum and races – everything needed for a teacher or mentor to bring Junior Solar Sprint to youth in their community.
+The online resources for Junior Solar Sprint includes educational materials, supplementary instructional videos, connections to outside resources, and ‘how to’ guides to implement curriculum and races – everything needed for a teacher or mentor to bring Junior Solar Sprint to youth in their community.

-Please contact Lynda Haitz, email@example.com for more information.
+Please contact Sue King at email@example.com for more information.